-- 2 Determine the value of driver, which varies by platform: - For IBM RS/6000, Sun Solaris, Linux, and HP Itanium use libsybdldap.so. - For HP-UX use libsybdldap.sl. - 3 Verify the host and port number of the LDAP server.
+- 2 Determine the value of driver, which varies by platform: - For IBM AIX POWER, Sun Solaris and Linux platforms, and HP HP-UX Itanium use libsybdldap.so. - For HP HP-UX PA-RISC use libsybdldap.sl. - 3 Verify the host and port number of the LDAP server. - 4 Determine the value of the DIT base, which is the location where LDAP begins its search for the server entry. - 5 Ensure that the DIT base path exists in the LDAP directory.

-- Determine the value of the DIT base, which is the location where LDAP begins its search for the server entry. - 5 Ensure that the DIT base path exists in the LDAP directory. - The LDAP administrator may need to perform this task.
-See your LDAP documentation for more information. - 6 Go to the [DIRECTORY] section and add an entry using the following format:
+The LDAP administrator may need to perform this task.
+See your LDAP documentation for more information.

+6 Go to the [DIRECTORY] section and add an entry using the following format: